DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Calibration/calibration.rst

 * cam_in_base (type:Pose) : The 3D transformation from camera to robot base.
 Only has value in eye-to-hand situations.
 * gripper_in_world (type:Pose) : The 3D transformation from gripper (TCP) to world (calibration board).
 Only has value in eye-to-hand situations.
 * pointerToCalibration (type:Calibration) : This output includes the inforamtion about the calibration settings alongside with the results of the calibration from the final mode.
-* status (type:Int) : This output indicates the if there were any erros during the node excecution.
+* status (type:Int) : This output indicates if there were any erros during the node excecution.
 If the value is 0, no error has occured.
 However, if the value is non-zero, an error has occured during excecution and an error message will be printed in the console.

 Load mode inputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~